Blendify/blender-manual/blender_docs/manual/editors/3dview/object/relationships/parents.rst

    the Bone Envelope volume at the time of parenting, at which point it creates the required named Vertex Groups and assigns vertices to them as required.
-If you want any vertices to take account of the new Bone Envelope volume size you will have to carry out the Armature Deform With Envelope Weights parenting again; In fact, all parenting used in the Set Parent To popup dialog which tries to automatically assign vertices to Vertex Groups works like this.
+If you want any vertices to take account of the new Bone Envelope volume size you will have to carry out the Armature Deform With Envelope Weights parenting again; In fact, all parenting used in the Set Parent To pop-up menu which tries to automatically assign vertices to Vertex Groups works like this.

 Bone Parent